News & Media

-GPs from Long Lane surgery in Coalville submitted the project for a Healthy Communities Grant from ourselves who look after their medical centre building.
+GPs from Long Lane surgery in Coalville submitted the project for a Healthy Communities Grant from us.

 Practices working in our 550 buildings around the country were invited to put forward schemes which made a difference to health for their patients.
 The weekly coffee and garden club works with people in Coalville to work with a local area co-ordinator who can help with social issues and introduce them to other community groups that may be of interest.
 The surgery also has an allotment which volunteers maintain with help from the surgery team.
 The grown produce is then sold for donations to the garden club to buy more plants.